LG Arena (KM900)

 Arena is the first globally released phone to feature Dolby Mobile surround sound.
 Its FM transmitter can wirelessly feed into car or home stereo systems.
 Internal memory consists of 8 GB and there is a microSD slot that supports up to a further 32 GB.

 In terms of software, Google Mobile Service which includes Google Search, Google Maps, Gmail, YouTube, and Google Blogs is embedded.
 However, Orange UK have removed these features from the handset.

 Firmwares

 Although the device is compatible with both Wi-Fi and YouTube, streaming YouTube videos using a wireless network is not possible with most firmware versions, including the newest ones.
 Some alternative (and older) firmware versions, like V0O_02, implement the solution for this problem, but were not developed by LG and result on device's performance decrease.
 In September 2009 the V10P_00 version was released and updated the Google Maps version to 2.3.2, as well as using some GPS functions, making possible for the handset to find the users' location in under 5 seconds.
 In older firmware versions this would normally take over 1 minute.

-The most user stable and friendly firmware at present is the V10P_00 and V10F_00 which are both open and not locked to any firmware version, it is now possible to unlock the handset to use on any network.
-Owners of the handset have modded and edited the V10P_00 to allow a windows theme version of the firmware which is impressive.

-However, this phone has proven to be very unreliable with a constant tendency to freeze when the user are multi-tasking or try to read a message too quickly after reception.